David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 can be clearly understood by a general member of the population, allowing them to gain an insight into the sentiment on Twitter from both sides of the debate.

+We hope to run a user evaluation session once the website is displaying real data to give us feedback on the user interface and the data visualisation.
+This session would hopefully give us feedback for any small changes that can be implemented right away and also larger changes that could be taken into account for any future applications of the project.

 ## Project Objectives
 > Steps that will bring us to our goal